April 2, 1881– July 17, 1945

 Driscoll was born in 1881, the only daughter of Corpus Christi millionaire Robert Driscoll.
 Educated in Europe, Clara understood the importance of preserving historical sites.
 She wrote: "By the care of our eloquent but voiceless monuments, we are preparing a noble inspiration for our future."

 Driscoll is also remembered for the beautiful Laguna Gloria villa she and her husband built on the Colorado River in Austin.
-This mansion and its grounds became the original home of the Austin Museum of Art.
+This mansion and its grounds became the original home of The Contemporary Austin, formerly the Austin Museum of Art.
 But Clara Driscoll is best remembered for rescuing the Alamo, "the shrine of Texas Independence," as she described it.
 When Driscoll died in 1945, her body lay in state at the mission's chapel, in recognition of her work to preserve it.

 The Sarah Eagar and Florence Eagar Roberts Alamo Papers, 1905–1913 at The University of Texas at Austin document the activities of the Daughters of the Republic of Texas (DRT) and their custody of the Alamo.
 The collection includes newspaper clippings documenting the DRT's efforts to gain custodianship of the Alamo and the state government's involvement with the property.